ankurkumarz/technical-experiments/content/docs/workflow/camunda/_index.md

 - Read about Camunda platform reference architecture by [clicking here](https://camunda.com/wp-content/uploads/2020/09/TB-Camunda_Reference_Architecture-092520.pdf):
 - Camunda Process Engine is built using Spring Boot.
 It supports embedded deployment (as a library) or container-managed as an independent container, or standalone process engine server deployed in VM.
 Docker image is available at [their registry](https://registry.camunda.cloud/) built using Harbor.
 -  Camunda recommends Oracle or PostgreSQL for production and H2 for development.
-It supports MySQL, MariaDB, IBM DB2, Amazon Aurora, Azure SQL, SQL Server, and CockroachDB as well.
+It supports MySQL, MariaDB, IBM DB2, Amazon Aurora, Azure SQL, SQL Server, and CockroachDB as well

-## Alternative Options

 ## Access/Setup
 - Trial: SaaS is available as a free account with collaborative modeling features for unlimited BPMN/DMN models.